-I spoke with celebrity esthetician Renée Rouleau, as well as Seed to Serum’s Megan Schwarz and dermatologist Dr. Carl Thornfeldt, for their expert opinions and advice on why this is happening and how to make it stop.
+I spoke with celebrity esthetician Renée Rouleau, Seed to Serum’s Megan Schwarz, and dermatologist Carl Thornfeldt for their expert opinions and advice on why this is happening and how to make it stop.
 Like, immediately.

 Rouleau explains: “Redness can be caused by trauma to the skin cells caused from aggressively picking at blemishes.
 Picking at the skin can leave a red post-breakout mark long after the infection disappears.
 Whether or not you picked at your blemish (hopefully not), it’s common to be left with a red, dark, or purple mark that can hang around for weeks.”
 It feels like she’s explaining my exact situation, to be honest.
 Sometimes I pick (eek, sorry!), and sometimes I’m really good about keeping my hands to myself.

 She continues, “It leaves a scar because it stretches and damages the surrounding tissue, resulting in increased melanin activity.
 This is considered to be a scar, but it will fade with time by using a skin lightener and increasing exfoliation.
 Also, infections can cause a blemish to be red and inflamed.”